Emerald Fennell: 2020–present: Breakthrough and expansion

-In July 2024, she announced that her next film would be an adaptation of Emily Brontë’s novel Wuthering Heights.
-It was announced that Margot Robbie and Jacob Elordi would be starring as Cathy and Heathcliff respectively, casting that was widely criticized online due to Robbie being cast as a teenage protagonist and Elordi playing a role described as "dark-skinned" in the original novel.
+In July 2024, she announced that her next film would be an adaptation of Emily Brontë's novel Wuthering Heights.
+Later that year, it was announced that Margot Robbie and Jacob Elordi would be starring as Cathy and Heathcliff respectively.
+Fennell asked Elordi to play Heathcliff after seeing him on the set of Saltburn one day, as he "looked exactly like the illustration of Heathcliff in the first book that I read."
+The casting was widely criticised online due to Robbie being cast as a teenage protagonist and Elordi playing a role described as "dark-skinned" in the original novel.
+In talking about her goals for the film, Fennell stated, "I wanted to make something that made me feel like I felt when I first read it, which means that it's an emotional response to something.
+It's, like, primal, sexual."
+Wuthering Heights was released in February 2026 to mixed reviews.

 Personal life

 Fennell's husband is film and advertising director and producer Chris Vernon.
 The couple have two children, the elder of whom is a son who was born in 2019.
-She confirmed that she was pregnant with their second child at the 93rd Academy Awards in April 2021.
+She revealed that she was pregnant with their second child at the 93rd Academy Awards in April 2021.